hrgarber/board_game_gym/README.md

 - Jupyter notebooks for training the AI using both methods and visualizing the learning process
 - A command-line interface for playing against the trained AI

+## Instructions

+The game is played on an 8x8 grid board.
+Two players take turns placing their pieces on the board, with the goal of forming an unbroken chain of five pieces horizontally, vertically, or diagonally.

+Key rules:
+1. Players alternate turns, placing one piece at a time on an empty cell.
+2. The first player to create a continuous line of five of their pieces wins the game.
+3. If the board fills up before either player achieves five in a row, the game is a draw.
+4. Once a piece is placed, it cannot be moved or removed.

+The AI opponent uses reinforcement learning techniques to improve its strategy over time.

 ## Roadmap

 ### Completed